RichardSchulz52/telempup/README.md

 ## Run
 - When running the script you can pass a path as first parmeter.
 The script will search recursively and use the last folder name as artist name.
 Mp3 Format is expected.
 - Before running set the environment variable BOT_TOKEN to be your telegram bot.
-- WHen using compose the volume podcasts must be defined.
+- When using compose the volume podcasts must be defined.